e2Neo/verteilte_systeme_lab/README.md

 Allow communication between containers and with the internet (LoadBalancers) I used Loadbalancers in all 3 Services to allow access to public and to be able to access the database with pgadmin if needed.
 This needs to be configured too.

+### Startup of the cluster

+If not done already, use ``kubectl create namespace vs-lab`` to create the namespace in the cluster.

+Now we need to apply the configurations by using ``kubectl apply -f kubernetes/<stage-name>`` e.g. ``kubectl apply -f kubernetes/configmaps``.

+It is recommended to do it in the order of the above listed stages.

+After changes of any configurations, use ``kubectl rollout restart <resource>`` to restart the app

+NOTE: This also creates backend and database.
+They can be removed if needed.

 ## 12 Factor Application

 ### I. Codebase